fsprojects/Paket/docs/content/faq.md

 ## I don't understand why I need Paket to manage my packages.
 Why can't I just use NuGet?

-NuGet does not separate out the concept of indirect dependencies; if you install a package into your project and that package has further dependencies then all indirect packages are included in the `packages.config`.
-There is no way to tell which packages are only indirect dependencies.
+NuGet does not separate out the concept of transitive dependencies; if you install a package into your project and that package has further dependencies then all transitive packages are included in the `packages.config`.
+There is no way to tell which packages are only transitive dependencies.

 Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version ([read more](controlling-nuget-resolution.html)).
 You have no control over this process.